ranieremenezes/easyfermi/code/resources/ebl/README.md

-# Etragalactic background light (EBL) absorption correction
+# Extragalactic background light (EBL) absorption correction

 The EBL models adopted in easyFermi are from:
  - Franceschini et al. 2008 (http://adsabs.harvard.edu/abs/2008A%26A...487..837F)